Verify GPU and Docker

-This playbook is for DGX Station (single node).
-Ensure your DGX Station has Docker with NVIDIA runtime, GPU access, and required API keys.
+Ensure your DGX Station has Docker with NVIDIA runtime and GPU access.
 Nanochat uses Weights & Biases (W&B) for training visualization and a Hugging Face token for evaluation datasets.

 # Verify GPU and Docker